EYE-TO-EYE POLAR BEAR TOURS

 The focus will be on polar bear photography with an amazing variety of spectacular backgrounds.
 Guides will also seek opportunities to photograph other sub-arctic highlights including the northern lights, arctic hare, arctic and red fox, ptarmigan, gyrfalcon, snowy owl, wolverine, caribou.

+This trip is designed for mid to advanced-level wildlife photographers, but anyone who is physically capable is most welcome.
 Most of the travel is by 4×4 van with some travel on foot.
 Participants must be prepared for the possibility of extreme weather and severe cold.

-Trip itinerary & what to expect
+Trip itinerary and what to expect

 As safety allows, your guides will strive to get you on the ground to experience the majesty of these creatures and the awe they inspire.
 It will take your breath away.
 Being on the ground with polar bears is simply a defining moment in your life.
 It is a distinctly different experience than being inside a huge tundra vehicle, with several buggies simultaneously watching one bear.